imandra-ai/imandra-docs/notebooks-src/Reflection.md

 ---
 # Reflection

 Imandra is able to _reflect_ its normal expressions into a special datatype from the prelude, called `Reflect.Term.t`.
-A `Reflect.Term.t` is a logic-mode (recursive) type that can be reasoned about, the same way as lists or trees or records or any other logic-mode types can.
+A `Reflect.Term.t` is a logic-mode (recursive) type that can be reasoned about, the same way lists, trees, records or any other logic-mode types can be.

 ```{.imandra .input}